lahnabek/VAE---deep-graphical-models-for-network-data/README.md

 ## Project Overview

-This project was realized in the context of the Introduction to Probabilsitic graphcial Models adn Deep Generative Models course taught by Pierre Latouche and Pierre-Alexandre Mattei in the MVA master's program.
+This project was realized in the context of the Introduction to Probabilsitic graphcial Models and Deep Generative Models course taught by Pierre Latouche and Pierre-Alexandre Mattei in the MVA master's program.

 For a quick exposition of the main algorithm DeepLPBM, we invite the reader to go through **exposition.ipynb**.
 For a more thorough examination, below we detail the workings of all files in the project.